 These lesions are not bordered by leaf veins but can grow across them.

 As they grow, the leaf spots in infected plants turn into large black and purple patches.

 During moist weather, a white, fluffy growth surrounds the decayed area on the underside of the leaves.
-Infested tomatoes give off a foul, decayed odor.
+Infested tomatoes give off a foul, decaying odor.

 Stem lesions are dark brown with well-defined borders.